 Civil Service Pre-recorded Interview – What to Expect

-• Your interview invite will advise that you will be taking part in a pre-recorded interview.
-This will usually provide the timings, when you have to complete it by and how to access.
+- Your interview invite will advise that you will be taking part in a pre-recorded interview.
+This will usually provide the timings, by when you have to complete the recording and instructions on how to access.

-• Once you click start, you will be taken through an introduction, explaining ow it works and the behaviours they will examine you on.
+- Once you click start, you will be taken through an introduction, explaining how it works and the behaviours on which you will be examined.

-• You will be taken through a process to make sure your set up is working, the camera and microphone are working.
-Take time to check everything including your appearance and the background.
+- You will be taken through a process to make sure your set up is working, checking that the camera and microphone are operating correctly.
+Take time to check everything including your appearance, lighting levels and the background.

-• When you are ready, click “next” and the interview will start officially.
+- When you are ready, click “next” and the interview will officially start.
 You may be given a warm-up question to get you familiar with the process and this will not be scored.
 A countdown will show, and you will usually have between 6 – 8 questions.
-You will have time to think about your answer the about 2 sometimes 3 minutes to answer.
+You will have time to think about your answer then generally about 2 or 3 minutes in which to answer.

-• You will not be able to go back and re-record a previous question however you can take a break between each question.
+- You will not be able to go back and re-record a previous answer however you can take a break between each question.

-Civil Service Live Video Interviews – What to Expect
+Civil Service Live Video Interview – What to Expect

-• You will be advised in advance that your interview will be online via a video conferencing platform.
-The most common are Skype, Microsoft Teams or Zoom.
+- You will be advised in advance that your interview will be online via a video conferencing platform.
+The most common are Zoom, Microsoft Teams or Google Hangouts.

 Civil Service Video or Pre-recorded Interview Questions Types